max-maxymenko/Automated-SteamCMD-Script/README.md

 <code> sudo dpkg --add-architecture i386 </code> <br>
 <code>sudo apt-get install lib32gcc1 </code><br>

-The script is in a BETA release and might have some bugs!
+The script is in a BETA release and might have some bugs!<br>
 Report bugs or give any suggestion to maxym.maxymenko@gmail.com

 <a name="Screenshots"></a>
 Screenshots